aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 1. `String` - The address to get the storage from.
 2. `Number` - The index position of the storage.
 3. `Number|String` - (optional) If you pass this parameter it will not use the default block set with `web3.eth.deafultBlock`(https://github.com/aionnetwork/aion_web3/blob/v1.0/docs/web3-eth.rst#id66).
-4. Function - (optional) Optional callback, returns an error object as first parameter and the result as second.
+4. Function - (optional) Optional callback, returns an error object as the first parameter and the result as second.

 ### Returns
 `Promise` returns `String` - The value in storage at the given position.